APPLICATION

 END APPLICATION;

-Virtual relations are for defining intermediate computation results which are used in one or more subsequent queries in the same Application.
-They help simplify the computation logic and do some common computation among queries only once and use it multiple times, at no extra cost.
+Virtual relations are for defining intermediate computation results used in one or more subsequent queries in the same application.
+They help simplify the computation logic.
+They also perform some common computation among queries only once and use it multiple times, at no extra cost.

 Examples

-For the following examples, assume a Stream named pageviews and has been created using the below CREATE STREAM statement:
+For the following examples, assume a stream named pageviews has been created using the below CREATE STREAM statement:

 CREATE STREAM pageviews (